 - Ireland – Referred to as a tax haven despite officials asserting that it is not.
 Apple discovered that two of the company’s Irish subsidiaries were not classified as tax residents in the United States or Ireland, despite being incorporated in the latter country.

-- Apple – Amount booked offshore is $214.9 billion.
+- Apple – The amount booked offshore is $214.9 billion.
 It uses Ireland as a tax haven.
-Would have owed the U.S. government $65.4 billion in taxes if tax haven benefits were not used.
+Apple would have owed the U.S. government $65.4 billion in taxes if tax haven benefits were not used.

 - Goldman Sachs – It holds $28.6 billion offshore and uses Bermuda as a tax haven.